The Pentacon Six System

 I have also not had this advance control installed on any of my cameras, as I have not needed it, however, I have bought other items from Mr Baier and find him extremely knowledgeable on the Pentacon Six and Exakta 66, and extremely reliable.
 I recommend him.

-How to check spacing without having to send a film for processing
+How do I check spacing without having to send a film for processing?

 This involves “sacrificing” a film – you may have a spare out-of-date film that you don’t mind using for this purpose.